kevynadryan08-cmd/Project-Bebas-si/README.md

   About Me

   I focus on designing and styling the website using CSS to create a clean, responsive, and user-friendly interface.

-     Skill = -CSS
+  Skill = Styling Engineer
-             -Responsive Design

   </main>